In New York State, starting an LLC is simple with a few documents, a waiting period, and paying state filing fees.

 For branding and marketing, select a name that easily identifies your business to customers without confusing your business with another.
 Whatever name you choose, it must end with “Limited Liability Company” or the “LLC” abbreviation.

-Some states require LLC members to file a “Doing Business As” or DBA, but this isn’t required in New York.
+Some states require LLC members to file a “Doing Business As” or DBA, but this isn’t required in NY.
 If you choose to operate your business under a name other than the one you selected with your LLC filing, you will need to file a Certificate of Assumed Name in New York State.

-2. Hire a registered agent (or be your own)
+Step 2.
+Hire a registered agent (or be your own)

 Also called a corporate or statutory agent, this individual accepts mail like tax and legal notices on your company’s behalf during normal business hours.